maksymvasylyev/capstone-project/README.md

 <img width="377" alt="Снимок экрана 2023-06-02 в 11 14 51" src="https://github.com/maksymvasylyev/capstone-project/assets/102429024/7d1ede83-877b-47fd-b883-8454de779b35">

-Car compare analyser makes it easy to choose a new car from the amount of all available new car models on the market (later with pay API).
+Car compare analyser makes it easy to choose a new car from the amount of all available new car models on the market (later with pay API). <br>
-You don`t need to visit web-sites of planty auto dealers to choose and compare new cars anymore.
+You don`t need to visit web-sites of planty auto dealers to choose and compare new cars anymore. <br>
-Also you may add your own car and compare it with others to make a finall decision about changing it.
+Also you may add your own car and compare it with others to make a finall decision about changing it. <br>
 Drive safe 🏎

 ## Demo